 Figuring your break-even age will help you determine whether the extra payments you receive by starting early outweigh the higher payments you would receive by starting later.

 Use the Social Security website’s break-even age resource to help decide when to begin receiving benefits.
 You’ll need your benefit amount at the retirement ages you want to compare.
 There are a couple of ways to get that information:

 Now for the hard part: life expectancy

 Once you find your break-even age, you must consider your life expectancy.
 Are you in good health?
 What’s your family history for longevity?
 Do you have dangerous hobbies?
 These are things that we don’t want to think about, but they should be considered when making this decision.

 If you expect to live longer than your break-even age, you may want to consider delaying the start of your retirement benefits.
 If you don’t expect to reach your break-even age, you may want to consider starting your retirement benefits earlier.

 Will Social Security be around for you?

 You’ve probably heard that Social Security is in trouble.
-According to the Social Security Administration, the system can only pay full benefits to retirees until 2033.
-After that, current payroll taxes can only cover about 75% of benefits promised through 2086.1 The government is considering the following possible changes to avoid a Social Security crisis:
+According to the Social Security Administration, the system can only pay full benefits to retirees until 2034.
+After that, current payroll taxes can only cover about 79% of benefits.1 The government is considering the following possible changes to avoid a Social Security crisis: